You can now search for information using our newly improved search bar below or search for Trust wide or divisional news.

 -

-MMP21 Patient Group Direction (PGD) Compliance Audit
+MMP21 Patient Group Direction (PGD) and written instructions Compliance Audit

 This procedure provides guidance to Trust Staff who will carry out audits to monitor and assess the compliance with patient group direction (PGD) requirements for the supply or administration of medicines via PGD.